Sweat Without The Smell: 15 Best Environmentally Friendly Deodorants

 These all natural healing potions, while not 100% organic, use “plants that are abundant, ethically harvested and organically cultivated and combine them in formulations that are radically non-toxic”.

-Please note that, while cruelty free, not quite everything is strictly vegan friendly as some products contain ethically sourced beeswax.
+Please note that not everything is strictly vegan friendly as some products contain ethically sourced beeswax.

 Fat and the Moon also support various charities and causes in their community.